Find out how to report your concerns to our Whistleblowing team and what happens to your information once you have made a report.

 If you have any questions, or if you’re ready to make a report, we'll make sure you understand the process and will help you where possible.

-You'll be assigned a dedicated member of the Whistleblowing team as your case officer.
-Your case officer can arrange to speak with you or meet you in person to talk about your concerns.
+You'll be assigned a point of contact within the Whistleblowing team.
+Your point of contact can arrange to speak with you or meet you in person to talk about your concerns.

 - listen to your concerns in full

 - take the time to understand your concerns